PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 opt-in complete result replace the discarded return inside the unchanged combined guard.
 No owner, predicate term, or pass order is altered.

+The fallback placeholder-MatMul restore has one complete counter: its tensor pruning executes only after a positive restore.
+Characterization separates the inline owner call from its guard and requires both the owner result and complete reconciliation result to be staged, while preserving the single invocation and following topological sort.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct